 Holy Trinity Church was located on the area of empty ground near the junction of Taunton Road and the Broadway.
 All that remains today are the old boundary walls and a handful of neglected tombstones.

 In the early 1830s it was noted that the ancient medieval parish church of St. Mary's was not large enough to service the population of the growing town.
 One of the churchwardens at the time estimated Bridgwater had a population of around 2000 families, yet the church had a mere 200 seats.
 The options suggested to remedy this were to either construct a gallery within St Mary's, or else to build a whole new church.
 The latter option was chosen, although the project stalled for a number of years as funds could not be put together until 1839.
 One of the principal patrons of the church building was Ruscombe Poole and his daughter laid the foundation stone.
-The church was built by a Mr. Carver, although no architect was employed.
+The church was built by Richard Carver, a prolific Somerset architect, who also designed the town hall, the town gaol and the county court in Queen Street.
 The first vicar was James Wollen, who was son of the Vicar of St Mary's.
 Holy Trinity was at first a district church of the parish of St. Mary's, but in 1856 it was made a separate parish.
 Initially the church yard consecrated for burials and 79 were interred there, but this was ordered to stop in 1853.
 Thereafter the congregation had to be buried in the Wembdon Road Cemetery.
 However as this was the property of St. Mary's and hethe vicar of Holy Trinity had to ask for permission to perform services there.

 By 1870 Holy Trinity had fallen on hard times, the congregation had dwindled to about a dozen, the building was in poor state of repairs and the gas was cut off.
 In 1874 the new vicar, George Trevor set about to reverse this decline and the building was thoroughly restored in 1876, with a capacity of 850 seats.
 Trevor also managed to accumulate the funds to build a vicarage next door, which stands to this day.